mapellidario/root-ansible/README.md

 ## Run

+Adjust the `inventory/group_vars/local.yml` file.
+Set your machine user and the desired verion of root

 Build root-cern on the host machine running the following command from the repo directory:

     ansible-playbook -i inventory/hosts.yml local-root-cern.yml --ask-sudo-pass -vvvv